 A strategic thinking police officer for over 30 years, 13 of which were served as a Chief Officer I served with both Greater Manchester Police and Cheshire Constabulary.
 I also spent two years working for Her Majesty's Inspectorate of Constabulary.
-Since retiring in 2018 I work as a Community Engagement specialist working in the space between local communities and the state.
+Following retirement from policing in 2018 I worked as a Community Engagement specialist working in the space between local communities and the state.

 Passionate about neighbourhood policing and delivering strong and safe communities, I have been nationally recognised for the creation of community focused policing systems and delivering collaborative solutions to crime.
 From developing national strategies to tackle serious violence to the development of asset led policing I strongly believe that it is the partnership between residents and policing that will build safe and resilient communities.